Making Aliyah is a daunting task for anyone, especially when there are bureaucratic “curve balls” that may be thrown your way.

 Aliyah approval means that the Jewish Agency acknowledges your eligibility to make Aliyah under the law of return.
 Klita Benefits approval is the list of government benefits that you are entitled to based on different criteria.
 Below you will find valuable information and recommendations specific to former temporary residents (those who at one time held an A-1 visa).
 Please refer to this guide as you work with your Aliyah coordinator to plan your Aliyah.

 A Temporary Resident (A-1) visa is a special visa granted only to those who are eligible to make Aliyah according to the Law of Return.
-It is a visa that allows individuals to experience Israel before making the commitment of becoming Israeli citizens.
+It is a visa that allows individuals to experience Israel before making the commitment to becoming Israeli citizens.

 A-1 visa holders are entitled to a Teudat Zehut (TZ) booklet (similar to the one issued to Israelis, but a different color) which includes a Mispar Zehut (TZ number).
 A-1 visa holders are not Israeli citizens, and are not entitled to hold an Israeli travel document.